Winter Skate Southern Gulf of St. Lawrence population

 Image of Winter Skate

 The winter skate is an ocean ground dwelling marine fish with a flattened body, large wing-like fins, a long slender tail, a rounded snout and spots on its back.
-In the southern Gulf of St. Lawrence, winter skate mature and grow to considerably smaller sizes than anywhere else in their range.
+Its back varies in color from pale brown to dark brown with black spots and one or more larger white spots located near the rear corner of each pectoral fin.
+These spots help to distinguish it from other skates.
+Its other side, the belly, is white.
+The winter skate is one of the largest species of skates in Atlantic Canada, reaching lengths of upwards of 110 cm.
+However, in the southern Gulf of St. Lawrence, winter skate mature and grow to considerably smaller sizes than anywhere else in their range.
 For example, female winter skate are mature by 42 cm in the southern Gulf, but 50% of winter skate are mature at 75 cm on the eastern Scotian Shelf.
+(Updated 2017/03/07)

 Winter skate in the southern Gulf mature at a length of about 42 cm.
 This is much smaller than the length at maturity reported for winter skate elsewhere (75 cm).
 Age and growth data are not available for winter skate in the Gulf.
 Based on growth rates of little skate, which mature at about the same size as winter skate in the Gulf, a length at maturity of 42 cm would correspond to an age of 6 yr.